When working with PEPs you need to be particularly careful. Detect cover-ups in order to identify links.

 With regard to holders of public office at sub-national level, PEP checks are usually regarded as unnecessary unless the person’s political importance is similar to that of a person in a similar public position at national level.
 In addition, KYC PEP checks are not necessary for business relationships that involve only occasional or very small financial transactions.

-Nexis Diligence® is a web-based solution for conducting due diligence.
-It aggregates PEPs data from multiple sources database to enable thorough checks of politically exposed persons or political figures.
+Nexis Diligence® is a web-based third party risk and compliance check tool for conducting due diligence.
+This due diligence software aggregates PEPs data from multiple sources database to enable thorough checks of politically exposed persons or political figures.

 What risks do organizations face if their PEP due diligence is insufficiently thorough?